alexyuyl/EE3070_2020/Ben_Repo/readme.md

+checkSerial
-checkSerial -> to check user's serial input through keyboard
+  to check user's serial input through keyboard logo print logo an arduino icon with all members' name